gerekper/ganjaking/wp-content/plugins/ninja-tables-pro/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working. e.g.
+Here is a description below of how to install and activate Ninja Tables and get started with it. e.g.

-1. Upload the plugin files to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
+**Install** Ninja Tables using one of these methods:

+**Method 1:**Install directly from the WordPress Admin panel: go to Plugins -> Add New -> Search for “Ninja Tables,” and click the **Install** button.

+**Method 2:**Download the ZIP file of Ninja Tables manually from the WordPress.org plugins repository and upload it through the Admin panel of your WordPress Dashboard: go to Plugins -> Add New -> Upload Plugin, browse to the downloaded Zip and upload it.

+**Method 3:**Download the ZIP, extract it and manually upload the extracted folder through FTP to the /wp-content/plugins/ directory of your WordPress installation.

-1. Activate the plugin through the ‘Plugins’ screen in WordPress
+After Installation **activate** the plugin from the plugin dashboard.

-1. Use the Ninja Tables -> All Tables -> Add a table to create a table and get started.
+To know more and tutorials, browse our [documentation](https://ninjatables.com/docs/).
+For  blogs and facts, visit our [blogs](https://ninjatables.com/blog/) page.

 == Frequently Asked Questions ==